An Argument for Easiness

 Suddenly, John’s hesitancy evaporates.
 John decides he doesn’t want me.
 But.
 But.
 I feel entitled to his body, because I’ve put in the time.
 So much time.
 I decide one of two things: that I don’t believe John doesn’t want me, or that I don’t care.
 It doesn’t matter which it is.
 And so there, alone in John’s apartment, I force myself on him.
 I overpower him physically, or I wear down his resolve so much that he finally says yes, just to get me to go away.
 We have sex.
 I leave feeling like a winner.
 John feels like a victim.

 That isn’t what happened.
-I am horny, sure, but I am not a monster.
-I respected John’s decision.
+In the moment, I respected John’s decision.
 I told him I wasn’t interested in being friends.
 I thanked him for the whiskey.
 I gave him a hug.
 I left.
 We never saw each other again.

 When you’re a woman who enjoys sex the way I do, it is not uncommon to come across men who play more to the female gender role in sexual situations.
 Not everyone finds me attractive.
 Not everyone wants to have sex with me.
 Both of these situations are totally ok.
 I’ve been taught since I was young that men have sex every time they want to.
 It is easier for me to hear them, and believe them, when they say no. But I often find myself wondering, what if men were always taught to say no?
 What if men were trained to resist sex with me, even when they wanted it?
 My god, I’d be frustrated as hell.
 Water water everywhere and not a drop to drink.